2025 Riyadh Season Snooker Championship: Participants

-The event features twelve players, comprising the defending champion Mark Allen (seeded first), the reigning World Champion Zhao Xintong (seeded second), the eight other highest-ranked players in the snooker world rankings as they stood after the 2025 Xi'an Grand Prix, and two local wildcard players, 15-year-old Ziyad Alqabbani and 22-year-old Ayman Alamri, both from Saudi Arabia.
+The event featured twelve players, comprising the defending champion Mark Allen (seeded first), the reigning World Champion Zhao Xintong (seeded second), the eight other highest-ranked players in the snooker world rankings as they stood after the 2025 Xi'an Grand Prix, and two local wildcard players, 15-year-old Ziyad Alqabbani and 22-year-old Ayman Alamri, both from Saudi Arabia.

 Broadcasters

-The tournament is being broadcast by TNT Sports and Discovery+ in the United Kingdom and Ireland; by Eurosport and locally relevant streaming platforms in mainland Europe (Discovery+ in Germany, Italy and Austria and HBO Max in all other markets); by the CBSAWPBSA Academy WeChat Channel, the CBSAWPBSA Academy Douyin and Huya Live in China; by Now TV in Hong Kong; by Astro SuperSport in Malaysia; by True Sports in Thailand; by TAP in the Philippines; and by Sportcast in Taiwan.
+The tournament was broadcast by TNT Sports and Discovery+ in the United Kingdom and Ireland; by Eurosport and locally relevant streaming platforms in mainland Europe (Discovery+ in Germany, Italy and Austria and HBO Max in all other markets); by the CBSAWPBSA Academy WeChat Channel, the CBSAWPBSA Academy Douyin and Huya Live in China; by Now TV in Hong Kong; by Astro SuperSport in Malaysia; by True Sports in Thailand; by TAP in the Philippines; and by Sportcast in Taiwan.
+In territories with no other broadcaster, the tournament was streamed via WST Play.

 Prize money

-The event features a total prize pool of £785,000.
-An additional prize of $1,000,000 will be given to any player who compiles a 167 break.
+The event featured a total prize pool of £785,000.
+An additional prize of $1,000,000 was available to any player who compiled a 167 break.
 In previous editions of the event, this prize was available only to the first player achieving the break.